iiab/iiab-admin-console/roles/console/files/help/InstContent.rst

 * Any listed OSM map packs will be downloaded and installed
 * Any listed Kolibri channels will be downloaded and installed

 Each preset displays its estimated total size so you can check that your server has enough storage before starting.

+Kolibri channels included in a preset will be downloaded automatically.
+The Admin Console will enable the Kolibri service if it is not already active.

 Get ZIM Files from Kiwix
 ------------------------